pixustechnologies/OrderScanningPal/README.md

    - Verify the printer settings in the Windows Control Panel under "Devices and Printers."

 6. **Set Up Microsoft Word**
-   - Open Microsoft Word, and ensure there is an account logged into, otherwise the application cannot print word docs.
+   - Open Microsoft Word, and ensure you can print normally, otherwise the application cannot print word docs.

 ## Key Notes
 - Ensure all dependencies (barcode software, `PDFtoPrinter`, and VC11) are installed and configured correctly before running the application.
 - Double-check the database credentials in the `.env.dev` or `.env.prod` files to avoid connection issues.
-- If printing issues occur, verify that you are signed into the database via VC11 and that the default printer is correctly set.
+- If printing issues occur, verify that you are signed into the database via VC11, signed into Word and that the default printer is correctly set.